Glossary Home

 AAAA records, or quad A records, map a domain name to an IPv6 address.

-CAA records, or Certification Authority Authorization records, or provide additional confirmation for certification authorities (CAs) to validate or issue SSL certificates for a domain.
+CAA records, or Certification Authority Authorization records, provide additional confirmation for certification authorities (CAs) to validate or issue SSL certificates for a domain.

 Classless Inter-Domain Routing notation, or CIDR notation, is a method of representing an IP address network range.